 Man-elephant friendship brews in tea estate

-India consumes about 70 per cent of the tea produced in the country.
+New Delhi - India consumes about 70 per cent of the tea produced in the country.

 Each year, tea estates in Assam collectively yield around 680.5 million kg of tea.
 The north-east state is the largest tea growing terrain in the world.
 And elephants often pay the price for the produce with their lives.